MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/using-ecps-to-process-irp-mj-create-operations-in-a-file-system-minifilter.md

 title: Using ECPs to Process IRP_MJ_CREATE in File System Filter Drivers
-description: Using ECPs to Process IRP_MJ_CREATE Operations in a File System Filter Driver ms.assetid: 969709a9-cdca-4a1a-95a0-0bb89cd17693 ms.date: 04/20/2017 ms.localizationpriority: medium
+description: Using ECPs to Process IRP_MJ_CREATE Operations in a File System Filter Driver ms.assetid: 969709a9-cdca-4a1a-95a0-0bb89cd17693 ms.date: 10/16/2019 ms.localizationpriority: medium
 ---

-# Using ECPs to Process IRP\_MJ\_CREATE Operations in a File System Filter Driver
+# Using ECPs to Process IRP_MJ_CREATE Operations in a File System Filter Driver

-You can use ECPs in your file system filter driver to process [**IRP\_MJ\_CREATE**](https://docs.microsoft.com/windows-hardware/drivers/ifs/irp-mj-create) operations.
-Your file system filter driver can call the routines in the following sections to retrieve, acknowledge, add, and remove ECPs for the **IRP\_MJ\_CREATE** operation.
+You can use ECPs in your file system filter driver to process [**IRP_MJ_CREATE**](https://docs.microsoft.com/windows-hardware/drivers/ifs/irp-mj-create) operations.
+Your file system filter driver can call the routines in the following sections to retrieve, acknowledge, add, and remove ECPs for the **IRP_MJ_CREATE** operation.
 You can also determine the operating-system space from which the ECPs originated.

 ### <span id="Retrieving_ECPs"></span><span id="retrieving_ecps"></span><span id="RETRIEVING_ECPS"></span>Retrieving ECPs

-Your file system filter driver can follow these steps to retrieve ECPs for the [**IRP\_MJ\_CREATE**](https://docs.microsoft.com/windows-hardware/drivers/ifs/irp-mj-create) operation:
+Your file system filter driver can follow these steps to retrieve ECPs for the [**IRP_MJ_CREATE**](https://docs.microsoft.com/windows-hardware/drivers/ifs/irp-mj-create) operation:

-1. Call the [**FltGetEcpListFromCallbackData**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltgetecplistfromcallbackdata) or [**FsRtlGetEcpListFromIrp**](https://msdn.microsoft.com/library/windows/hardware/ff546015) routine to retrieve a pointer to an ECP context structure list (ECP\_LIST) that is associated with the create operation.
+1. Call the [**FltGetEcpListFromCallbackData**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltgetecplistfromcallbackdata) or [**FsRtlGetEcpListFromIrp**](https://msdn.microsoft.com/library/windows/hardware/ff546015) routine to retrieve a pointer to an ECP context structure list (ECP_LIST) that is associated with the create operation.

 2. Perform either of the following operations:
     -   Call the [**FltGetNextExtraCreateParameter**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltgetnextextracreateparameter) or [**FsRtlGetNextExtraCreateParameter**](https://msdn.microsoft.com/library/windows/hardware/ff546028) routine to retrieve a pointer to the next (or first) ECP context structure in the ECP list.